Rick Hartmann: European Tour

 In 1985, Hartmann played his first full season in Europe.
 He made the cut in five of his first seven events but did not record any high finishes, failing to record any top-25s.
 He was at 92nd place on the Order of Merit at this point.
-In July, he played the Lawrence Batley International at The Belfry Golf Club.
+In July, Hartmann played the Lawrence Batley International at The Belfry Golf Club.
 He had much more success at this event.
 In the third round he shot a three-under-par 69 to move into solo second place, two back of Graham Marsh.
 He was the only player in the field without a bogey.
 It was reported by The Guardian he "played the best golf of his career" during the round.
-In the final round, he continued to play well, birdieing three holes in the middle of the front nine to take a three shot lead over Marsh.
-In the middle of the round, however, Hartmann became "anxious around the greens," failing to get up and down several times.
+In the final round, Hartmann continued to play well, birdieing three holes in the middle of the front nine to take a three shot lead over Marsh.
+In the middle of the round, however, he became "anxious around the greens," failing to get up and down several times.
 He fell into a tie for the lead.
 Hartmann then bogeyed the par-5 17th hole and par-4 18th hole to lose to Marsh by two.
-Despite the loss, Hartmann earned automatic entry into next week's British Open.
+Despite the loss, he earned automatic entry into next week's British Open.
 In August, Hartmann played the Scandinavian Enterprise Open.
-Hartmann shot under-par every day to finish joint third with, among others, Johnny Miller, three back.
+He shot under-par every day to finish joint third with, among others, Johnny Miller, three back.
 In September, shortly after the tour's season ended, Hartmann played the Stiab Grand Prix, a match play tournament on the Swedish Golf Tour.
 Though a wild-card entry, Hartmann reached the finals of the tournament.
 In the finals, playing Mats Lanner, he scored six consecutive birdies in the middle of the match for an "easy" 5 & 4 win.
 Hartmann won $12,000.
-During this era, Hartmann still lived permanently in United States, residing in Venice, Florida.
+During this era, he still lived permanently in United States, residing in Venice, Florida.